caracal-pipeline/caracal-docs/sphinx/_build/html/_sources/manual/intro/index.rst.txt

 Within Caracal --- and throughout this documentation --- the individual Stimela scripts are called "workers".
-Each Caracal worker corresponds to a specific section of the data reduction process (e.g., flagging, cross-calibration, spectral line imaging, etc.).
+Each Caracal worker corresponds to a specific section of the data reduction process (e.g., flagging, cross-calibration).
 Each worker executes several tasks from the interferometry packages included in Stimela (e.g., the cross-calibration worker can calibrate delays, bandpass, gains and flux scale).